usnews/brightspot-cms/docs/documentation/adding-a-tool.md

 **Build a new Tool Class**

 Start by creating your own class, and extend from the CMS Tool class.
+This will create a new Tool in the Admin -> Settings section of the CMS.

+The Tool can be given a URL, best practice is for this to be a path to a custom jsp file, kept in the WEB-INF directory.

 	public class DemoTool extends Tool {

-       @Override
-	public void initialize(Logger logger) throws Exception {
+	private static Logger LOGGER = LoggerFactory.getLogger(DemoTool.class);

+    private String exampleField;

 	}

-**Modify your settings.properties file**

-Add the following, with your own GroupID and Class name, to your settings.properties file found at `src/main/resources/settings.properties`.

-    dari/mainApplicationClass=com.psddev.GROUPID.YOURTOOLCLASS

-This will add a new Tool in Admin -> Settings:

 ![Demo Tool ](http://docs.brightspot.s3.amazonaws.com/demo-tool.png)